 Another famous feature is the house cocktail the “Dawa” meaning Magic potion in Swahili.
 It is based on a famous Brazilian drink.
 Customers are served “Dawa” brought on a portable tray by the Bwana Dawa “Medicine man”.

 Simba Saloon is an outdoor concert venue adjacent to it.
 The gardens have hosted many well-known entertainers.
-Local music extravaganza dubbed “tribe nights” are very frequent especially on weekends.
+Local music extravaganza dubbed “tribe nights” is very frequent, especially on weekends.